Optimizer's Information Criterion: Dissecting and Correcting Bias in Data-Driven Optimization: Introduction

 \section{Introduction}

-We consider a generic data-driven stochastic optimization problem in the form $\min_{x\in\mathcal X}\E_{\P^*}[h(x;\xi)]$, where $h(\cdot;\cdot)$ is a known cost function and $x\in\mathcal X$ is the decision.
-The expectation $\E_{\P^*}[\cdot]$ under the true distribution $\P^*$ that governs $\xi$ is unknown but observable via data $\Dscr_n:=\{\xi_i\}_{i = 1}^n$, where $\xi_i \in \Xi$ denote samples drawn from $\P^*$.
-The goal is to find a data-driven decision that gives the lowest true objective, or synonymously the best \emph{generalization} performance.
-This problem arises ubiquitously from risk minimization in machine learning, to various decision-making applications including inventory control \citep{liyanage2005practical}, portfolio optimization \citep{blanchet2022distributionally} and revenue management \citep{chen2022statistical}.
+We consider data-driven stochastic optimization problem of the form $\min_{x\in\mathcal X}\E_{\P^*}[h(x;\xi)]$, where $h(\cdot;\cdot)$ is a known cost function, $\mathcal{X} \subseteq \mathbb{R}^{D_x}$ is the set of feasible decisions, {and $\xi$ is a random perturbation.} The (true) distribution $\P^*$ of $\xi$ is unknown; however, the decision maker has access to $n$ iid samples $\Dscr_n:=\{\xi_i\}_{i = 1}^n$.
+The goal is to use the data $\Dscr_n$ to identify a decision with the lowest expected cost with respect to the \emph{true} distribution $\P^*$.
+This problem is ubiquitous -- from empirical risk minimization in machine learning~\citep{hastie2009elements}, to decision making in supply chain management~\citep{ban2019big,snyder2019fundamentals}, revenue management~\citep{talluri2006theory,chen2022statistical} and portfolio optimization \citep{ban2018machine}.